tensorflow/community/rfcs/20200601-tfx-udsl-semantics.md

 Beside that, we will also explore:

--   Options and APIs to support custom triggering logic for single node as well as sub-pipelines.
+-   Formalizing `TriggerPolicy` as part of the node abstraction.
+This also include exploring options and APIs to support custom triggering logic for single node as well as sub-pipelines.
 -   Options and APIs to support parallel executor runs within a component to add more efficiencies and flexibilities.